alexrvarela/SwiftTweener/README.md

 ## Contributions

+Pull requests are welcome!
-This project has being migrated to Swift 5 with Code documentation, Unit tests and SwiftUI in the scope.
+This project has being migrated to Swift 5 with Code documentation, WatchOs support, TvOs support, Unit tests and SwiftUI in the scope.

 ## Authors